Shraga Simmons

 Shraga Simmons (born 1 July 1961) is an Orthodox Jewish rabbi, journalist, filmmaker, brand builder and leader in Torah-themed marketing.
 He is the co-founder of Aish.com, the educational website and co-founder of HonestReporting, the pro-Israel media watch group.
-He is also founder and director of the online Torah academy JewishPathways.com.
+He is also creator of the online Torah study site, Aish Academy.

 Biography

 Simmons was born and raised in Buffalo, New York.
 After graduating from the University of Texas at Austin with a degree in journalism, he worked as a reporter for newspapers and magazines, specializing in entertainment.
 He led marketing campaigns for various politicians, entertainers and professional athletes.
 In 1994, he received rabbinic ordination from the Chief Rabbi of Jerusalem.
 He served three years as Director of Outreach for Aish HaTorah in Los Angeles.

 Jewish education

 He was a close student of Rabbi Noah Weinberg, served as his ghostwriter for 20 years, and co-authored the best-selling 48 Ways to Wisdom.
 In 1997, he was selected to run the Aish internet site, serving as editor for 25 years.
 He is often quoted as a rabbinical authority in print and online media.

-He is author of: LifeWisdom Series; the Discovery Seminar sourcebook; "Ask the Rabbi" series featured on various websites; courses on Brachot, Middot, Jewish History; "Shraga's Weekly" on Chumash; reporting for Ami magazine and Mishpacha magazine; and hundreds of essays on spirituality, translated into 10 languages.
+He is author of: LifeWisdom multi-volume Torah study curriculum; the Discovery Seminar sourcebook; "Ask the Rabbi" series featured on various websites; courses on Brachot, Middot, Jewish History; "Shraga's Weekly" on Chumash; and hundreds of essays on spirituality, happiness, success, Jewish holidays, lifecycle and history, translated into 10 languages.